dariye/blog/_posts/a-case-for-progressive-web-applications-in-2017.md

 summary: If your company is or is planning on doing business in emerging markets, architecting your web applications for performance through progressive enhancements is one easy way to drastically improve accessibility, retention, and user experience.
 ---

-# A Case for Progressive Web Applications in 2017

 > TL;DR — If your company is or is planning on doing business in emerging markets, architecting your web applications for performance through progressive enhancements is one easy way to drastically improve accessibility, retention, and user experience.

 *Disclaimer: It so happens that not only people in emerging markets suffer from poor networks.*